yaronf/I-D/STAR/draft-ietf-acme-star.md

 Other than that, the ACME protocol flows as usual between IdO and CA.
 In particular, IdO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
-Per normal ACME processing, the IdO is given back an order URL for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)
+Per normal ACME processing, the IdO is given back an Order resource associated with the STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

-The bootstrap phase ends when the IdO obtains a confirmation from the ACME CA that includes a star-certificate endpoint.
+The bootstrap phase ends when the ACME CA updates the Order resource to include the URL for the issued STAR certificate.

 ## Refresh
 {: #proto-auto-renewal}

-The CA issues the initial certificate, typically when the authorization is done.
+The CA issues the initial certificate after the authorization completes successfully.
 It then automatically re-issues the certificate using the same CSR (and therefore the same identifier and public key) before the previous one expires, and publishes it to the URL that was returned to the IdO at the end of the bootstrap phase.